Oryzatus Worm Shell

 Oryzatus Worm Shell, Thylacodes oryzatus.
 Shell provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, May 2008.
 Size: 28 cm (11 inches).

-The Oryzatus Worm, Thylacodes oryzatus (Morch, 1862), is a gastropod mollusk that is a member of the Vermetidae Family of Worms.
-The Shells are loosely spiraled only for the short section of their length that attaches to rock.
+Description: Oryzatus Worm Shells are loosely spiraled only for the short section of their length that attaches to rock.
 The remainder of the shell is straight or gently curved.
 The shell increases in diameter as it gets farther from the attachment end.
-The exterior is covered with small bumps, nodules, and scales; the interior is smooth.
-The shells are whitish in color.
-Oryzatus Worm Shells are long and can reach a maximum length of 47 cm (19 inches).
+The exterior is covered with small bumps, nodules, and scales.
+The interior is smooth and slightly glossy.
+This glossy interior allows these shells to be distinguished from the similar shells of annelid worms which are dull and chalky.
+These shells are whitish in color.
+Oryzatus Worm Shells are long and can reach a maximum of 47 cm (19 inches) in length.

-Oryzatus Worm Shells are found attached to rocks and other hard surfaces, in protected waters in the intertidal zone to depths up to 35 m (115 feet).
-They have a limited range and are found from La Paz to the greater Cabo San Lucas in the Sea of Cortez and along the west coast of mainland Mexico, from Guaymas to Acapulco.
-They have not been documented from the west coast of the Baja.
+Habitat and Distribution: Oryzatus Worm Shells are found attached to rocks and other hard surfaces, in protected waters.
+They live in the intertidal zone, and to depths up to 35 m (115 feet).
+They are a subtropical to tropical Eastern Pacific specie that are endemic to Mexico, where they have a limited range.
+They are found from Mazatlán, Sinaloa south to Guatemala along the west coast of the mainland.
+They are found from La Paz to Cabo San Lucas, Baja California Sur on the East Coast of Baja and from Guaymas, Sonora south to Mazatlán in the Sea o Cortez.
+They have not been documented from the west coast of the Baja Peninsula.